Title IX Still Applies: Gender Equity in Athletics During Difficult Economic Times

 - While the Florida High School Athletic Association reversed its scheduled cuts after parents sued

 claiming the Association’s decision violated Title IX, among other laws, individual school districts publicly stated that they would nonetheless limit their games in the same manner, thereby disproportionately

 Compliance with Title IX Is Essential to Ensure that Girls and Women Are Treated Fairly in Sports.

-Under Title IX, institutions cannot discriminate on the basis of sex in the provision of participation opportunities or athletic benefits and services.
-Nevertheless, female students at both the high school and college levels nationwide have fewer opportunities to play sports than do male students, and they are often not treated equally in terms of the benefits and services that they receive when they do play.
+Under Title IX, institutions cannot discriminate on the basis of sex in the opportunities to play sports or athletic benefits and services.
+Nevertheless, female students at both the high school and college levels nationwide have fewer chances to play sports than do male students, and they are often not treated equally in terms of the benefits and services that they receive when they do play.
 Women and girls of color are especially likely to face barriers to play.

-- Women in Division I colleges, while representing 53% of the student body, receive only 45% of the participation opportunities, 34% of the total money spent on athletics, 45% of the total athletic scholarship dollars, and 32% of recruiting dollars.
+- At the typical Division I-FBS college, women represent 53% of the student body, yet receive only 46% of the participation opportunities, 28% of the total money spent on athletics, 42% of the total athletic scholarship dollars, and 31% of recruiting dollars.

-- At the high school level, girls represent half of the student body but only about 41% of all athletes,and they often face inequitable treatment in areas such as equipment, facilities, coaching, and publicity.
+- At the high school level, girls represent half of the student body but only about 42% of all athletes,6 and they often face unequal treatment in areas such as equipment, facilities, coaching, and publicity.

 Title IX requires that male and female students be provided with equal opportunities to play sports.